 GradDip (Distinction) Interpretation: Management & Practice GradDip Heritage Studies

-Catherine's skills lie in strategic interpretation planning and then bringing the big picture down to the detail - delving beneath the layers to find intangible meanings and create an in-depth story of place.
+Cath's skills lie in strategic interpretation planning and then bringing the big picture down to the detail - delving beneath the layers to find intangible meanings and create an in-depth story of place.
 She has won (as part of a team) two Planning Institute of Australia Awards for Planning Excellence - NSW (2003) and National (2004) for the management and interpretation plan of two Aboriginal art sites.

 MA (Distinction) Religion: The Rhetoric and Rituals of Death

-With over 26 years experience in death care, Angie is responsible for Ichabod and his family, providing resources, guidance and care of the body training to specialist organisations and individuals.
+With over 30 years experience in death care, Angie is responsible for Ichabod and his family, providing resources, guidance and care of the body training to specialist organisations and individuals.